Week 7 of the 2022 NFL season offers up 14 games that could prove to be pivotal to some of the early-season’s slow starters.

 Kansas City Chiefs @ San Francisco 49ers

 The Chiefs and 49ers will meet for the first time since Super Bowl 54, in which San Francisco led heading into the fourth quarter but Kansas City ultimately won, 31-20.
-Some key players from that game won’t be in the picture this time as the 49ers have moved on from Jimmy Garoppolo and the Chiefs traded Tyreek Hill this offseason.
+Jimmy Garoppolo will get another chance to do battle with Patrick Mahomes, with both quarterbacks coming off Week 6 losses.

 Pittsburgh Steelers @ Miami Dolphins (Sunday Night Football)